 The vision of the organization is to become a model of excellence in community development by serving as a facilitator and agent of change in renewable energies, food security and the development of local community.

-All of the session, receptions and events for the duration of the program are casual.
+All of the sessions, receptions and events for the duration of the program are casual.

 Although it will be hot, we suggest wearing/bringing breathable layers to protect you from the sun.

-Wednesday afternoon there will be a coffee break provided during the educational sessions.
+There will be a coffee break provided during the educational sessions in the late afternoon.
 Lunch will be on your own.

 Breakfast will be provided at the Friday morning session at the Hilton Ponce.

 There is a store in the Ponce Hilton if you would like to purchase a snack for the bus ride (2 hours) to San Juan.

 Our three days in Puerto Rico are incredibly busy without much free time - but we know how important it is to support local businesses.
 On Thursday during our closing reception we will bring local vendors to our group!
 You can shop and support right there at the Seralles Castle from 7pm - 9pm.